tendermint/spec/spec/p2p/messages/state-sync.md

 ## Channels

-State sync has three distinct channels.
+State sync has four distinct channels.
 The channel identifiers are listed below.

 | Name              | Number |
 |-------------------|--------|